-Tucker/Hall Coronavirus Insights: Setting the Right Tone
+Tucker/Hall Coronavirus Insights: Set the Right Tone

 In this atmosphere, those who are unprepared may find themselves not only dealing with the immediate pandemic but also with long-term reputation management issues later.

-The Coronavirus/COVID-19 pandemic has spotlighted several crisis communication best-practices that bear reiterating and immediately put in place: 1) Create a Crisis Team, if it’s not already in place; 2) Prioritize communication needs of your employees; 3) Communicate regularly with Customers.
+The Coronavirus/COVID-19 pandemic has spotlighted several crisis communication best practices that bear reiterating and immediately put in place: 1) Create a Crisis Team, if it’s not already in place; 2) Prioritize communication needs of your employees; 3) Communicate regularly with Customers.

 Build Your Crisis Team